Ayurveda in times of Corona | Ayurvedic treatment for Corona virus or Covid19

 Will we see a lot less buffets and salad bars?

 A lot less people will now be inclined to eat from an open buffet / communal spreads.
 If we think of it, it’s just not the sneeze or cough or speech.
 After all, just how many people use the restroom or poke their fingers in their noses or mouth and don’t wash their hands and then help themselves via their very dirty hands using the common serving spoon.

 There is going to be a cultural shift in the way we all greet one another.
 Shaking hands, high fives, hugs, and kisses are going to be abandoned more and more.
 Social greetings may now entail a namaskar, a hand on the heart, a head nod, or pretty much any action that enables one to avoid direct touch or contact.

 Will Hand sanitizers be made mandatory in public places?

 We are probably going to see hand sanitizer made available in offices, at public gatherings, stores, malls, gyms, restaurants, atm, elevators and other establishments.

-Are we going to skip our crowded favourite restaurants and street food joints?
+Are more people going to skip crowded restaurants and street food joints?

 Though it’s still unclear, there will likely be changes to our habit of eating out.
 For example, delivery and takeout options might be preferred over dine in, and likewise we may see more explicit information posted in the restaurants about its hygiene practices.